quakelive-server-standards/quakelive-server-standards/factories/README.md

+# Quake Live factories

+A Quake Live factory is a JSON file which contains sets of cvars bound to a certain game type.
+It lets you create so called game modes which basically are a game type plus cvars.
+It is a opportunity to set standards for and to evolve the basic game types.

 All fields should be present and of the correct type.

 "id" is how you will refer to the factory inside a map pool or a callvote, and must be a string.